Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 ## Repository as package

-Language/platform developers today can't ignore the importance of having a simple and streamlined code reuse experience.
+Language/platform designers today can't ignore the importance of having a simple and streamlined code reuse experience.
 It isn't surprising then when we look at languages like Swift and Go that they have made early efforts to formalize what it means to create reusable code.

 What is different about these ecosystems when compared to .NET, Python, JavaScript and Java is that they've opted to strongly tie the definition of a package to the source repository that hosts it.